alexhegit/NNparser/readme.md

 ​	One can further analyze the various configures of a NN models by changing default settings in the codes.
 Two examples are shown below.

-​	Note that the functions ( getmodel() & modellst() ) mentioned below also demonstrate the ways to add a neural network model.
+​	Note that the functions ( getmodel() & modelLst() ) mentioned below also demonstrate the ways to add a neural network model.
 Additional neural network models can be added using the similar approaches.

 ### Example 1: bert in keras-tf